 And for one who is actually on the ground as the Northern Florida recount lawyer for Bush Cheney, I can tell you it's miraculous to me that the media is concocting a story out of nothing.

-Uh it set us back several weeks.
+It set us back several weeks.

-But more importantly, Sean, why in the world should Donald Trump Trump concede anything given what we've heard from these Project Veritas?
+But more importantly, Sean, why in the world should Donald Trump concede anything given what we've heard from these Project Veritas?

 Hey, it's clear that the media is in the tank.

-It's clear that the DNC and officials within the Obama administration are colluding to try to thwart justice and in fact to install Hillary Clinton in any way, shape, or form they can.
+It's clear that the DNC and officials within the Obama administration are colluding to try to thwart justice and, in fact, to install Hillary Clinton in any way, shape, or form they can.

 So again, the media has made this up.

-If I were Donald Trump, I would ignore it and I would can keep doing what he's doing.
+If I were Donald Trump, I would ignore it and I would keep doing what he's doing.

-It it's even interesting to watch the analysis.
+It's even interesting to watch the analysis.

-They both said, Yeah, Trump had this debate.
+They both said, yeah, Trump had this debate.

 Trump won this debate until he said this.